jkk-java-codes/PersonApplication/README.md

+# Java Interfaces

+The code consists of three Java interfaces: `PersonInterface`, `LifeEventDataInterface`, and `SpokenLanguageInterface`.

+## PersonInterface

+The `PersonInterface` defines the properties and methods that a `Person` class should have.
+It includes getter and setter methods for attributes such as `id`, `firstName`, `lastName`, `identityNumber`, `lifeEventData`, `citizenship`, `spokenLanguage`, `children`, and `spouse`.
+Implementing this interface, new classes can define their own implementation of the `Person` behavior and ensuring adhering to the interface methods.

+## LifeEventDataInterface

+The `LifeEventDataInterface` defines the properties and methods related to life event data, such as the date and place of birth and death.
+The `setLifeEventData` method allows setting the life event data using a combination of date, place, and a `LifeEventType`.
+Implementing this interface, new classes can incorporate life event data functionality and provide implementation of the methods.

+## SpokenLanguageInterface

+The `SpokenLanguageInterface` defines the properties and methods related to spoken languages.
+Implementing this interface, new classes can incorporate functionality related to spoken languages and provide implementation of the methods.

+## Person Class

+The provided `Person` class implements the `PersonInterface` and provides a concrete implementation of the interface's methods.
+Additionally, it includes additional methods such as `validateStringInput` for input validation purposes.

 # Person Controller API Documentation

 The Person Controller API provides endpoints for managing persons in a person register.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on person records.